-The "Testing" status is to be applied in agreement between the Outage Planning Agent and ELIA as the tests are to be performed in close coordination between the parties and therefore needs to be planned operationally at both sides.
+The "Testing" status is to be applied in agreement between the Outage Planning Agent as the tests are to be performed in close coordination between the parties and therefore needs to be planned operationally at both sides.
 As validation of the test by ELIA is needed, a request by ELIA to reschedule the Testing status before a mutual agreement is reached will not be remunerated by ELIA.

-The following additional information must be delivered to ELIA one month before the start of the "Testing" status:
+The following additional information must be delivered to ELIA within the period of one month before the start of the "Testing" status and at the latest one week in advance:

-- A detailed test plan15 - An indicative generation schedule (for PGM) or also consumption schedule (for energy storage devices)
+- A detailed test plan17 - An indicative generation schedule (for PGM) or also consumption schedule (for energy storage devices in case separate production and consumption schedules are delivered)